bryanwagner/node-dod/README.md

 [Technical Analysis](https://en.wikipedia.org/wiki/Technical_analysis) is a concept in the financial markets, such as stock market and cryptocurrency exchanges, referring to studies of transformations of trade price and volume.
 We use this domain to implement a benchmark that tests two orthogonal software design approaches: [Object-Oriented Design](https://en.wikipedia.org/wiki/Object-oriented_design) and [Data-Oriented Design](https://en.wikipedia.org/wiki/Data-oriented_design).
 The latter approach is lesser known, and became more popular with the efforts of video game engine developers.
 The objective of Data-Oriented Design is to maximize the throughput of computer hardware processing by designing solutions as a series of data transforms.
 Due to the [principle of locality](https://en.wikipedia.org/wiki/Locality_of_reference), it can be leveraged at most levels of abstraction, including virtualization.

-OHLC Sample data for Bitcoin (BTC/USD) was downloaded in CSV format from [Crytpo Data Download](http://www.cryptodatadownload.com/data/gemini/).
+OHLC Sample data for Bitcoin (BTC/USD) was downloaded in CSV format from [Crypto Data Download](http://www.cryptodatadownload.com/data/gemini/).
 We perform the following calculations using both software design approaches:

 * [Typical Price](https://en.wikipedia.org/wiki/Typical_price)
 * [Bollinger Bands](https://en.wikipedia.org/wiki/Bollinger_Bands)